lsmucassi/datapeek/README.md

-# Pretty Printer
+# datapeek
-> for a lack of a better word

-Building a tool to help with displaying nice formatted messages for debugging in python, from warnings, errors and messages.
+A python package to display data in a more fluent and well formatted manner using colours and smart formatting

 just for fun!